Tierney7/perfect-readme-gen/README.md

 -This application solves the problem of writing readme files from scratch and in turn saves the user time.

--Although i learned alot during this project i still have a long way to go...
-As you may have noticed it does not function properly yet and i plan on re-submitting after a tutor session this weekend

 ## Installation
 Please use 'npm install' and 'npm install inquirer' to run the application.